openstack-archive/tripleo-incubator/devtest.md

         MAC=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

 1. Copy the openstack credentials out of the bootstrap VM, and add the IP:
-   XXX root@ is normally disabled for ssh?
-HTF does this work.

         scp root@$BOOTSTRAP_IP:stackrc ~/stackrc
         sed -i "s/localhost/$BOOTSTRAP_IP/" ~/stackrc